isomerpages/moe-punggolsec/_punggolites/Direct School Admission 2026.md

 may differ year on year.</p>
 <p>Please note that meeting all the criteria does not guarantee the student
 will be shortlisted / given an offer.</p>
-<p>You will receive notification from the school by 29 June 2026, if your
+<p>You will receive notification from the school from 29 June 2026 onwards,
-child has been shortlisted to undergo Direct School Admission (DSA) Selection.</p>
+if your child has been shortlisted to undergo Direct School Admission (DSA) Selection.</p>
 <p>Applicants will be informed of the outcome between 17 August and 28 August
 2026.</p>
 <p>Students who are successfully admitted to the school via DSA are expected